adeepkit01/ns-3-Ledbat/src/internet/doc/tcp.rst

 * Test to validate cwnd increment in LEDBAT
 * Test to validate cwnd decrement in LEDBAT

+In comparison to RFC 6817, the scope and limitations of the current LEDBAT implementation are:

+* It assumes that the clocks on the sender side and receiver side are synchronised
+* In line with Linux implementation, the one-way delay is calculated at the sender side by using the timestamps option in TCP header
+* Only the MIN function is used for noise filtering

-More information is available in RFC 6817: https://tools.ietf.org/html/rfc6817
+More information about LEDBAT is available in RFC 6817: https://tools.ietf.org/html/rfc6817

 Validation
 ++++++++++